wdebie/wdebie/README.md

 ### Hi there 👋

-I'm Willem De Bie, a student at the Thomas More University of Applied Sciences.
+I'm Willem, a student at the Thomas More University of Applied Sciences.

 - 🌱 I’m currently learning PHP Laravel and Python Pandas
 - 🔭 I’m looking to collaborate on any FOSS projects